-- a) Employers and employees may also be subject to Commonwealth antidiscrimination legislation. - b) Section 56(d) of the Anti-Discrimination Act 1977 (NSW) provides:

-"Nothing in the Act affects ... any other act or practice of a body established to propagate religion that conforms to the doctrines of that religion or is necessary to avoid injury to the religious susceptibilities of the adherents of that religion."
+- (a) Employers and employees may also be subject to Commonwealth antidiscrimination legislation. - (a) Section 56(d) of the Anti-Discrimination Act 1977 (NSW) provides: - "Nothing in the Act affects... any other act or practice of a body established to propagate religion that conforms to the doctrines of that religion or is necessary to avoid injury to the religious susceptibilities of the adherents of that religion."

-4. Definitions
+5. Definitions

-- (i) Association means the Local Government and Shires Association of New South Wales, which is also known as Local Government NSW (LGNSW). - (ii) Award means the Local Government (State) Award as varied from time to time. - (iii) Competency based training refers to training concerned with the attainment and demonstration of specified skills, knowledge and their application to meet industry standards.
+- (i) Association means Local Government NSW (LGNSW) - (ii) Award means the Local Government (State) Award as varied from time to time. - (iii) Competency based training refers to training concerned with the attainment and demonstration of specified skills, knowledge and their application to meet industry standards. - (iv) Complying superannuation fund has the same meaning as in the Superannuation Industry (Supervision) Act 1993 (Cth). - (v) Council means Blacktown City Council.
+This definition shall be read subject to the allocation of responsibilities as specified in the Local Government Act 1993. - (vi) Days unless otherwise specified, any reference to 'days' shall mean calendar days. - (vii) Employer means Blacktown City Council or, subject to the context and when dealing with continuity of service or portability of entitlements, all employers within local government or in the local government industry within NSW that are covered by the Award

-- (iv) Complying superannuation fund has the same meaning as in the Superannuation Industry (Supervision) Act 1993 (Cth). - (v) Council means Blacktown City Council.
-This definition shall be read subject to the allocation of responsibilities as specified in the Local Government Act 1993. - (vi) Days unless otherwise specified, any reference to 'days' shall mean calendar days. - (vii) Employer means Blacktown City Council or, subject to the context and when dealing with continuity of service or portability of entitlements, all employers within local government or in the local government industry within NSW that are covered by the Award - (viii) General Manager shall mean a person appointed in accordance with section 334 of the Local Government Act 1993 to discharge the duties and responsibilities of the office of general manager as set out in section 335 of the Local Government Act 1993 and such other duties that Council may delegate to the general manager.
+- (viii) General Manager (Chief Executive Officer) shall mean a person appointed in accordance with section 334 of the Local Government Act 1993 to discharge the duties and responsibilities of the office of general manager as set out in section 335 of the Local Government Act 1993 and such other duties that Council may delegate to the general manager.
 When carrying out these duties, the general manager is acting on behalf of Council.

 - (ix) Ordinary Pay means remuneration for the employee's normal weekly number of hours of work calculated at the ordinary time rate of pay.
 Ordinary pay shall include, but not be limited to the following penalties and allowances where they are regularly received:

-- · Saturday, Sunday and shift penalties
+- Saturday, Sunday and shift penalties

-- · hours of work flexibility agreements allowances
+- hours of work flexibility agreements allowances

 - adverse working conditions allowances

 - tool allowances

 - on call allowance

 - first aid allowance

 - community language and signing work allowances.

-provided that subject to the exclusions below and at clauses 11(ii), 22D(xvi) and 22E(iii)(c), an employee's ordinary pay during periods of paid leave under this Agreement shall not be more or less than what the employee would have received had the employee not been on paid leave.
+provided that subject to the exclusions below and at clauses 13(ii), 24D(xvi) and 24E(iii)(c), an employee's ordinary pay during periods of paid leave under this Agreement shall not be more or less than what the employee would have received had the employee not been on paid leave.